And now that I’ve been relatively quiet about it for a decade or more, I guess it’s time to finally talk about the Dragon Court again.

 A while back, this was the website where I talked about my experiences with various Occult groups and subcultures - until it wasn’t.

 I hung onto this domain for a while even though I haven’t really done anything with it for a long time.
-In 2012 (ten years ago, LOL) I’d planned to do a major site revamp, but other than experimenting with new CSS3 features, and then trying to use it as a blog for a few months in 2018, it stayed static for years.
+I’d planned to do a major site revamp in 2012.
+But other than experimenting with new CSS3 features, and then trying to use it as a blog for a few months in 2018, it stayed static for years.
 I was that burnt out.
 I had been burnt out for a long time.

 Discovering neocities dot org got me back into website building as a hobby.
 I’d learned how to make a site that didn’t look like it belonged on Geocities anymore - but frankly, where’s the fun in that?
 I wasn’t trying to sell anything, be it books, noble titles, or access to articles from a paywalled subscription-only website.
 I wasn't trying to promote an Online Secret Society.
 I was just talking about my experiences with the people who were trying to do that, or had tried to do that in the past.
 If anything, *not* looking like it was trying to be any of those things was one of the (only) things my old website had going for it.